 3. Note that the conception and use of forces is typically deterministic, e.g., Sober (1984) says that “In evolutionary theory, mutation and selection are treated as deterministic forces of evolution” whereas drift is treated stochastically.
 Importantly, one may aggregate the effects of the introduction process over infinitely many loci, e.g., all the sites in a genome, and this makes it possible to speak in a technically correct way about a mass-action pressure, but it is a pressure of introduction.
 Many, many claims in the molecular evolution literature refer to “mutation pressure” but do not make any sense unless we reinterpret them in terms of introduction pressure.
 But introduction pressure is a different kind of pressure from the classical forces, operating in a different field: it aggregates over sites or loci in a genome rather than over member organisms in a population.
 Because it is an entirely different kind of pressure, it has different implications (for more explanation, read this).
 It would be possible to articulate an alternative theory of forces for evolutionary behavior in a discrete space where the steps are origin-fixation steps (Pablo Razeto-Barry has an unpublished manuscript on this).

-4. This old idea is sometimes called “orthogenesis,” but the relentless caricatures by traditional authorities have given “orthogenesis” such a pejorative connotation that it is not useful to use.
-For a review of historic ideas about constraints or channeling of variation untainted by Darwinian prejudices, see Popov (2009).
+4. This old idea is sometimes called “orthogenesis,” but the relentless caricatures by traditional authorities (noted by Ulett, 2009) have given “orthogenesis” such a pejorative connotation that it is not useful to use the term.
+For a review of historic ideas about constraints or channeling of variation relatively untainted by Darwinian prejudices, see Popov (2009) or Ulett (2014).

-5. I’m giving myself a pass not to foreground quantitative genetics here because it would be confusing.
-The theory is fundamentally phenomenological rather than causal, in the sense that it was not built in a bottom-up way from mechanisms or causes, but specified in a top-down way by the constraint of relating certain measurable quantities.
-So, it is always difficult to fathom QG in a discussion of causes, though clearly the original motivation was tied to a neo-Darwinian view of variation as raw materials, i.e., variation (passive object) as a material cause, not varigenesis (active process) as an agent with dispositional effects.
+5. I’m giving myself a pass to put evolutionary quantitative genetics (EQG) in the background here because foregrounding it would be confusing.
+The theory is fundamentally phenomenological rather than causal, in the sense that it was not built in a bottom-up way from mechanisms or causes, but specified in a top-down way by the constraint of flexibly capturing the measurable relations of certain important quantities.
+So, it is always difficult to fathom EQG in a discussion of causes, though clearly the original motivation was tied to a neo-Darwinian view of variation as raw materials, i.e., variation (passive object) as a material cause, not varigenesis (active process) as an agent with dispositional effects.
 Because raw materials are just raw materials, providing substance only and not form, the only meaningful question to ask about them is some version of “how much do I have?”
 But if variation is seen as a dynamic process operating in a multidimensional space, then we have lots of questions to ask, or (stated differently) lots of ways to parameterize it.

-Apropos, after the multivariate generalization of Lande and Arnold (1983), QG was no longer strictly aligned with neo-Darwinism, but became a formalism with the (initially cryptic) potential to support a more causally oriented theorizing with varigenesis as a dispositional factor in evolution via M, although quantitative geneticists themselves have no love for this idea, and it has only a limited scope because the entire framework has a limited scope.
-The theory, by original conception, only applies to quantitative traits with abundant infinitesimal variation, and the typical implementations treat dimensional heterogeneity but not directional bias.
-That is, varigenesis (M) represents a process that generates different amounts of abundant infinitesimal raw material in different dimensions.
+Apropos, EQG following on the multivariate generalization of Lande and Arnold (1983) is no longer strictly aligned with neo-Darwinism, but became a formalism with the (initially cryptic) potential to support more causally oriented theorizing with varigenesis as a dispositional factor in evolution via M, although quantitative geneticists themselves have no love for this idea, and it has only a limited scope because the entire framework has a limited scope.
+The framework, by original conception, only applies to quantitative traits with abundant infinitesimal variation, and the typical implementations treat dimensional heterogeneity but not directional bias.
+That is, varigenesis (M) represents a process that generates different amounts of abundant infinitesimal raw material in different multivariate dimensions.
 It can generate more variation along some dimension, but biases in one direction (along a dimension) are usually not considered, and when they are considered, they are not found to be important (except Xue, et al 2015 find support for directional trends in a quantitative character, albeit with a non-standard approach).

-The ultimate point here is that quantitative genetics also provides a possible theoretical grounding for internalist thinking, but this grounding is of such limited utility that quantitative geneticists themselves do not seem to invest much promise in internalist explanations, and I’m finding it quite easy to ignore for my purposes here, e.g., it doesn’t provide a way to rebut the Haldane-Fisher argument or justify findability claims.
-However, I am open to being convinced, by someone who knows better, that QG provides a broader causal grounding for internalism than I have suggested.
+The ultimate point here is that EQG also provides a specific and rigorous theoretical grounding for internalist thinking, one that is taken very seriously by some leading thinkers (e.g., Thomas Hansen and Günter Wagner), but this grounding is of such limited utility that I’m finding it convenient to set aside for my purposes here, e.g., it doesn’t provide a way to rebut the Haldane-Fisher argument, to account for directional trends or mutation-biased adaptation, or to justify findability claims.
+However, I am open to being convinced, by someone who knows better, that EQG provides a broader causal grounding for internalism than I have suggested.

 However, in the process of this expansion, some of the participants creatively misinterpreted traditional thinking.
 Vrba and Eldredge (1984) depicted evolution as a dual process of the introduction and reproductive sorting (by selection and drift) of variants, and they emphasized that evolutionary biases could emerge from either introduction or sorting.
 Based on this formula, they helpfully reinterpreted evo-devo statements (Rachootin and Thompson; Oster and Alberch) to mean that “bias in the introduction of phenotypic variation may be more important to directional phenotypic evolution than sorting by selection.”
 That is, their elegantly stated verbal theory (1) recognizes, as distinct phases of the evolutionary process, the production or introduction of variation, and the reproductive sorting of variation (by selection and drift), (2) in parallel, distinguishes biases in introduction from biases in sorting as alternative causes of evolutionary bias, and (3) generalizes this theory of dual causation to multiple levels of a hierarchy.